cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

 the ability to automatically discover which archetypes are available.

 1. Go to the `archetypes
-<http://fuelcycle.org/user/cycamoreagents.html?highlight=source#cycamore-source webpage>`_ webpage and take a full look at the archetypes
+<http://fuelcycle.org/user/cycamoreagents.html?highlight=source#cycamore-source webpage>`_ webpage and read about the available archetypes

-2. Ask what archetypes can you see yourself using in your research?
+2. What archetypes can you see yourself using in your research?

-3. Take a look at the reactor archetype and review its input arguments.
-Think about how you would change the ``cycle_time`` and ``refuel_time`` of a reactor.
+3. Review the input parameters of the `Reactor <http://fuelcycle.org/user/cycamoreagents.html#cycamore-reactor>`_  archetype.
+How would you customize the ``cycle_time`` and ``refuel_time`` of a reactor to represent a real-world nuclear power plant?

-Concept: Third-Party Archetypes¶
+Concept: Third-Party Archetypes
 =========================================
-`Third-Party <http://fuelcycle.org/user/index.html?highlight=third-party>`_ Archetypes are archetypes that have been made in addition to the initial archetypes that are available in Cycamore.
+`Third-Party <http://fuelcycle.org/user/index.html?highlight=third-party>`_ Archetypes complement the initial archetypes available in Cycamore and are not necessarily maintained by the Cyclus core development team.
 Popular Third-Party Archetypes are:

 * Bright-lite
 * Cyborg
 * Mbmore Archetypes
 * rwc Archetypes

-You can see the `archetype developer <http://fuelcycle.org/arche/tutorial/input_files.html>`_ tutorial for more information on making your own Archetypes
+Review the `archetype developer tutorial <http://fuelcycle.org/arche/tutorial/input_files.html>`_ for more information on making your own Archetypes.

 Activity: Adding archetypes
 -----------------------------